 If you have been diagnosed with a traumatic brain injury (TBI) following an accident, there is a lot you need to know.
 First, and most importantly, you are not alone.
-Professional help is available in the greater Gulfport area, and there are top-notch medical professionals who can assist you through every stage of the recovery process.
+Professional help is available in the greater Gulfport, Biloxi and Pascagoula areas.
+There are top-notch medical professionals who can assist you through every stage of the recovery process.

 Second, you may be entitled to a significant financial recovery.
 As you are undoubtedly learning, the financial and non-financial costs can be substantial.
 Even if you expect to make a full recovery, you could easily incur tens – if not hundreds – of thousands of dollars in medical expenses and lost wages before you return to your normal life.
 Pain and suffering, emotional distress, and other non-financial losses are eligible for financial compensation in Mississippi as well – the economic value of these losses could very well exceed your direct financial harm.